 OpenAI-compatible endpoints for chat, images, and transcription.
 Plus native Ollama format.
 Drop-in replacement for any existing client, framework, or agent pipeline.

-Route LLMs, embeddings, image generation, and speech-to-text across the fleet.
+Route LLMs, embeddings, image generation, speech-to-text, and vision across the fleet.
 Capability-aware — image requests only go to nodes with mflux, transcription only to nodes with Qwen3-ASR.

 Auto-detects chain-of-thought models like DeepSeek-R1 and inflates token budgets by 4×.
 Diagnostic headers show exactly how thinking tokens were spent.

-Auto-discovers fleet capabilities, selects an optimal model mix to fill available memory, and benchmarks LLMs, embeddings, image gen, and STT together.
+Auto-discovers fleet capabilities, selects an optimal model mix to fill available memory, and benchmarks LLMs, embeddings, image gen, STT, and vision together.
 Per-model and per-node charts.

 Measures actual token usage per model, recommends optimal context sizes, and auto-adjusts to reclaim wasted VRAM.
 Most models use under 5% of allocated context — Herd fixes that.

-One fleet, four model types.
+One fleet, five model types.
 Every request routes to a node with the right capabilities.

 Chat, completion, reasoning.
 Smart routing by memory fit and model size.